KhiewJianBin/Gift-Wrapping-3D/README.md

 ## TODO
   - Normals
   - Better Step Animation
-  - Consdering using async task instead of co-routines
+  - Considering using async task instead of co-routines

 ## Issues with Algo
  - If some points are co-planar, some faces might not be generated